 HKU CAMPUS NETWORK

-The Information Technology Services has installed a high-speed and sophisticated campus network based on 10-Gigabit Ethernet and Fast Ethernet technologies with over 36,000 network access points installed which links together all the computer servers, workstations and PCs in the main and remote campuses.
+ITS has installed a high-speed and sophisticated campus network based on 10-Gigabit Ethernet and Fast Ethernet technologies with over 49,000 network access points installed which links together all the computer servers, workstations and PCs in the main and remote campuses.

 The University of Hong Kong is a member of the Joint Universities Computer Centre (JUCC) that manages HARNET (the Hongkong Academic and Research NETwork) and coordinates inter-campus network services among the eight tertiary institutions in Hong Kong.
 The HKU campus network is connected to other tertiary institutions in Hong Kong through a resilient optical network backbone of HARNET that is built on the most advanced optical network platform supporting two 10Gbps ports at each institution to cater for future expansion.
 HARNET is connected to mainland China’s CERNET (China Education and Research Network) and TEIN3 (Trans Eurasia Information Network 3) in Europe through the high-speed connections of HARNET.
 The University also connects to mainland China’s CSTNET (China Science and Technology Network), ASGCNET (Academia Sinica Grid Computing Network) in Taiwan and KREONET (Korea Research Environment Open Network) in Korea.

 Cloud computing refers to the delivery of computing and storage capacity as a service to a heterogeneous community of end-recipients.
-We have implemented a private cloud infrastructure to better support the University’s dynamic computing needs.
+ITS has implemented a private cloud infrastructure to better support the University’s dynamic computing needs.
 The service portfolio includes provision of Platform as a Service (PaaS) in the first instance followed by application Software as a Service (SaaS).

-We provide a wide range of IT support services to members of the University.
+ITS provides a wide range of IT support services to members of the University.
 Orientation courses are offered to new students at the start of each academic year.
-Regular IT seminars, induction courses and training workshops on common software packages are also held throughout the year.
-Staff and students may visit our helpdesk office on the first floor of Run Run Shaw Building or send email to email@example.com for assistance on using the central computing and network services.
+Regular IT seminars, induction courses and training workshops on popular IT topics and commonly used software packages are also held throughout the year.
+Students may visit ITS’ General Enquiry Counter and Service Desk on the 1/F of Library Building (Old Wing) or send email to firstname.lastname@example.org to get assistance in using the central computing and network services.